acswift/stable-diffusion/README.md

 ### Installation

-> These instructions use bash
+> These instructions use bash (macOS uses the ZSH shell by default)

 ```
-chsh -s /bin/bash # change to bash
+chsh -s /bin/bash # change to bash before continuing
 ```
 ```
-chsh -s /bin/zsh # change back to bash when done
+chsh -s /bin/zsh # change back to ZSH when done
 ```
+These instructions assume that you are familiar with Git and Github.

 * * *

 We will install Forge in the user's applications folder.